-Quick description of I used Indian rhythm games to help keep my mind alive through the grey mundanities of my former life as an office worker (included under a pseudonym in Bullshit Jobs: A Theory, radical anthropologist David Graeber’s book on the rise of meaningless employment under late capitalism):
+Quick description of how I used Indian rhythm games to help keep my mind alive through the grey mundanities of my former life as an office worker.
+Written for and under a pseudonym in Bullshit Jobs: A Theory, radical anthropologist David Graeber’s insightfully provocative 2018 book on the rise of meaningless employment under late capitalism.

 The trailblazing choreographer returns to his roots, curating Darbar Festival’s Indian classical dance programme at Sadler’s Wells later this month.
 He discusses this off-stage role with Darbar’s George Howlett, along with how classicism can be experimental, and why reconnecting with nature must be physical.